-Here are some suggestions for getting good results with Go!
-Motion:
+Here are some suggestions for getting good results with the Motion Detector:

-- Go!
-Motion is capable of measuring objects as close as 0.15 m and as far away as 6 m.
-The short minimum target distance allows objects to get close to the detector, which reduces stray reflections. - Go!
-Motion has a pivoting head, which helps you aim the sensor accurately.
+- The Motion Detector is capable of measuring objects as close as 0.15 m and as far away as 6 m.
+The short minimum target distance allows objects to get close to the detector, which reduces stray reflections. - The Motion Detector has a pivoting head, which helps you aim the sensor accurately.
 For example, if you wanted to measure the motion of a small toy car on an inclined plane, you can lay the Motion Detector on its back and pivot the Motion Detector head so that it is perpendicular to the plane.

-- Go!
-Motion has a Sensitivity Switch, which is located under the pivoting Go!
-Motion head.
+- The Motion Detector has a Sensitivity Switch, which is located under the pivoting Motion Detector head.
 To access it, simply rotate the detector head away from the detector body. - Slide the Sensitivity Switch to the right to set the switch to the Ball/Walk setting.
-This setting is best used for experiments such as studying the motion of a person walking toward and away from Go!
-Motion, a ball being tossed in the air, pendulum motion, and any other motion involving relatively large distances or with objects that are poor reflectors (e.g., coffee filters). - The other sensitivity setting, which we call Cart, works well when studying motion of carts on tracks like the Vernier Dynamics Cart and Track System, or motions in which you want to eliminate stray reflections from objects near to the sensor beam.
+This setting is best used for experiments such as studying the motion of a person walking back and forth in front of the Motion Detector, a ball being tossed in the air, pendulum motion, and any other motion involving relatively large distances or with objects that are poor reflectors (e.g., coffee filters). - The Track sensitivity setting works well when studying motion of carts on tracks like the Dynamics Cart and Track System, or motions in which you want to eliminate stray reflections from objects near to the sensor beam.